 The Arkansas River is among the most rafted rivers in the country and the clear favorite in Colorado.
 And for good reason!
-Trips depart daily at various sections of the river, between runs begins near Leadville, passing south to Buena Vista and Salida, then heading west to Cañon City.
+Trips depart daily at various sections of the river, between runs begin near Leadville, passing south to Buena Vista and Salida, then heading west to Cañon City.

 There are numerous rafting outfits hosting expertly guided trips down the Arkansas River.
 Many trips can be combined into a 1/2 day rafting with zipping, ATVing, or riding a train.
 Echo Canyon River Expeditions even offers a mule ride and bridge visit package.